mcollina/node-eps/XXX-asyncwrap-api.md

 const async_hooks = require('async_hooks');

 // Return the id of the current execution context.
 Useful for tracking state
-// and retrieving the handle of the current parent without needing to use an
+// and retrieving the handle of the current trigger without needing to use an
 // AsyncHook.
-const id = async_hooks.currentId();
+const cid = async_hooks.currentId();

+// Return the id of the handle responsible for triggering the callback of the
+// current execution scope to fire. const tid = aysnc_hooks.triggerId();

 // Create a new instance of AsyncHook.
 All of these callbacks are optional. const asyncHook = async_hooks.createHook({ init, before, after, destroy });